Learning in two-player games between transparent opponents: Discussion

+LOLA and SOS have an additional free parameter compared with vanilla gradient learners, namely the opponent learning rate which describes how far the opponent's updates are anticipated.
+Intuitively, there is a trade-off involved when choosing this opponent learning rate: When choosing it too low, opponent-aware learning doesn't provide any benefits relative to vanilla gradient learning; when choosing it too high, the assumption that the opponent will update its parameters along the directions dictated by current gradients becomes bad; so we expect intermediate opponent learning rates to be optimal.
+Indeed, we have found that intermediate learning rates achieve the best performance, and (in the game of chicken) are able to exploit opponents with both higher and lower opponent learning rates.

-From the principals' perspective, the underlying social dilemma game gets transformed into a different game: what learning agent is a good response to a learning agent which their opponent might submit?
+From the principals' perspective, our framework of learning with opponent transparency transforms the underlying social dilemma game into a different game: what learning agent is a good response to a learning agent which their opponent might submit?
 We have seen that the prisoner's dilemma and the game of chicken behave very differently under this transformation.
 In the prisoner's dilemma, there are learning agents which are a best response against themselves (within the limited set of learning agents considered in this work), and lead to mutual cooperation with high probability.
-The game of chicken, by contrast, offers more room to outwit the opponent by choosing a higher opponent learning rate $\eta$ than them.
-The choice between a ``high'' and an ``intermediate'' value of $\eta$ is again a game of chicken, so in a sense the game of chicken reproduces itself at a higher level.
-The scenario of learning under mutual transparency thus facilitates cooperative outcomes in the prisoner's dilemma, but not necessarily in the game of chicken.
+In the game of chicken, by contrast, transparency seems to provide little help in overcoming the fundamental issue that both parties attempt to maneuver to their preferred equilibrium, which is different from the opponent's.

 In the prisoner's dilemma, mutual awareness of each other's inner workings is helpful for achieving cooperative outcomes.
 This idea has existed for decades (at least since \citet{hofstadter83}), and we have now validated it in the paradigm of gradient-based machine learning.
-On the other hand, we have seen that in the game of chicken, in which both learning agents attempt to navigate the opponent towards their preferred equilibrium, it is hard to predict what kind of learning agent succeeds against which other.
-It is even possible that opponent-aware learners produce the worst possible outcome for themselves and so do worse than more naive learning agents would.
-Developing techniques that are guaranteed to achieve acceptable outcomes in games that involve an equilibrium selection problem is thus an important open problem if we want to avoid worst case outcomes in multi agent interactions.
+On the other hand, we have seen that in the game of chicken, in which both learning agents attempt to navigate the opponent towards their preferred equilibrium, it is even possible that opponent-aware learners produce the worst possible outcome for themselves and so do worse than more naive learning agents would.
+Developing techniques that are guaranteed to achieve acceptable outcomes in games that involve an equilibrium selection problem is thus an important open problem if we want to avoid worst case outcomes in multi-agent interactions.